 Oxford Brookes Library has signed agreements that provide Oxford Brookes researchers with unlimited Open Access publishing in journals of the publishers listed below.
 For an article to qualify for this Open Access, the corresponding author must be affiliated with Oxford Brookes or another institution that has signed the relevant agreement.

-- The Company of Biologists: includes the journals Development, Journal of Cell Science, Journal of Experimental Biology.
-This agreement does not include Open Access publishing in the two journals Disease Models and Mechanisms or Biology Open.
-This agreement expires on 31st December 2021.
+- The Company of Biologists: includes the journals Development, Journal of Cell Science, Journal of Experimental Biology, Disease Models and Mechanisms, and Biology Open.

 To ask about the Library's Open Access agreements contact the Scholarly Communications Team